Volunteer in Argentina - Buenos Aires

 Construction and Renovation

-The aim of the Construction and Renovation project in Argentina is to provide hands-on support in renovation and maintenance activities within local schools in Buenos Aires.
+The aim of the Construction and Renovation project in Argentina is to provide hands-on support in renovation and maintenance activities within local schools, soup kitchens and other community spaces within the shantytowns in Buenos Aires.
 The schools operate as charities and receive no financial assistance from the government, therefore the assistance from volunteers in renovating existing areas of the school and helping with light construction tasks is greatly appreciated.